vit9696/iChm/README.md

 ###Developer Notes:###
 To build this fork of `iChm` (and its submodules), you’ll need at least Xcode 5.1 in OS X 10.9 (Mavericks).

+So that you can properly `git diff` Localizable `.strings` files (as defined in `.gitattributes`), add the following to your `~/.gitconfig` file:

+	[diff "localizablestrings"]
+		textconv = "iconv -f utf-16 -t utf-8"

+See [this StackOverflow answer](http://stackoverflow.com/a/21020607/277952) for more info.

 ###Features###

 * Fully built with Cocoa.
 No ugly window and slow rendering.